 Depending on your wedding theme you can include emerald green in so many ways to your wedding.

 I hope this blog has helped you find your perfect emerald-green color palette.
 First, think about your season, and how you want your day to feel and look, then pick a palette that works with these answers and your venue.
-Any questions leave a comment below!
+If you have any questions leave a comment below!